 For more info on the XD8USB, see this review article.

-The cymbals (perhaps all of them) are chokeable in this set.
-The bass drum kick pedal does not have a beater, so you can play it without making a lot of noise compared to other drum sets.
+The cymbals (probably all of them) are chokeable in this set.
+The bass drum pedal does not have a beater, so you can play it without making a lot of noise compared to another beginner drum kit.

 You get a total of 15 drum kits with the TD-1K.
 (I’m not sure how many sounds.)
 There are 15 pre-recorded songs that you can play along with.